Lectures on LHC Physics: QCD

 again assuming $f(x)=0$ for $x>1$, strictly speaking requiring $\alpha_s$ to only depend on $t$ but not on $z$, and using the specifically defined \underline{plus subtraction} scheme

 For the second term we choose $F(z) = 1/(1-z)$, multiply it with an arbitrary test function $f(z)$ and integrate over $z$.
-In contrast to the original $z$ integral the plus-subtracted integral is by definition finite in the limit $z \to 1$ where some of the splitting kernels diverge.
-For example the quark splitting kernel including the plus prescription becomes of this form $C_F ((1+z^2)/(1-z))_+$.
+In contrast to the original $z$ integral the plus--subtracted integral is by definition finite in the limit $z \to 1$, where some of the splitting kernels diverge.
+For example, the quark splitting kernel including the plus prescription becomes $C_F ((1+z^2)/(1-z))_+$.
 At this stage the plus prescription is simply a convenient way of writing a complicated combination of splitting kernels, but we will see that it also has a physics meaning.

-We can check that the plus prescription indeed acts as a regularization technique for the parton densities.
+Next, we check that the plus prescription indeed acts as a regularization technique for the parton densities.
 Obviously, the integral over $f(z)/(1-z)$ is divergent at the boundary $z \to 1$, which we know we can cure using \underline{dimensional regularization} .
-The special case $f(z)=1$ illustrates how dimensional regularization of infrared divergences in the phase space integration Eq.(\ref{eq:qcd_phase}) works
+The special case $f(z)=1$ illustrates how dimensional regularization of infrared divergences in the phase space integration Eq.\eqref{eq:qcd_phase} works

 for $4+2 \epsilon$ dimensions.
 This change in sign avoids the analytic continuation of the usual value $n=4-2\epsilon$ to $\epsilon < 0$.
 The dimensionally regularized integral we can write as